-- 14.2 All players must be registered with the CMHA Clarington Minor Hockey Association in order to be eligible for tryouts at levels "AA, A, AE & MD7" - 14.3 Eligible players released from "AA" are eligible to attend "A", and "AE" tryouts, (note: AE may or not be available). - 14.4 NRP eligible players outside the CMHA boundaries are eligible to tryout for "AA" as per OMHA NRP regulations. - 14.5 Attendance at "AA" tryouts is mandatory to be eligible for subsequent levels for players having played "AA", "A" (any age) or Tyke house league during the previous season, including any players that may have quit during the previous season for any reason. - 14.6 Attendance at "A" tryouts is mandatory to be eligible for "AE" level for players having played "AE"; house league may enter in at the "AE" level. - 14.7 Any player choosing to withdraw from a Toros team once an offer of commitment has been signed will need the approval of the CMHA Executive to be eligible for tryouts in future seasons.
-Medical withdrawals are an exemption from this policy.
+- 13.2 All players must be registered with the CMHA Clarington Minor Hockey Association in order to be eligible for tryouts at levels "AA, A, BB or C" - 13.3 Eligible players released from "AA" are eligible to attend "A" tryouts.
+Players released from "A" may go to "BB" or "C" level tryouts.
+(Note- BB/C Levels are dependent on registration and may not be offered at every age) - 13.4 NRP eligible players outside the CMHA boundaries are eligible to tryout for "AA" as per OMHA NRP regulations. - 13.5 Attendance at "AA" tryouts is mandatory to be eligible for subsequent levels for players having played "AA", "A" (any age) or U9 house league during the previous season, including any players that may have quit during the previous season for any reason. - 13.6 Attendance at "A" tryouts is mandatory for players having played "BB" in the Previous season.
+Previous season House League players wishing to tryout can enter at any level (AA, A, BB or C).

-14.8 Any player withdrawing a second time from a Toros team once an offer of commitment has been signed will NOT be welcomed back to the CMHA.
+- 13.7 Any player choosing to withdraw from a Toros team once an offer of commitment has been signed will need the approval of the CMHA Executive to be eligible for tryouts in future seasons.
+Medical withdrawals are an exemption from this policy. - 13.8 Any player withdrawing a second time from a Toros team once an offer of commitment has been signed will NOT be welcomed back to the CMHA.
 Medical withdrawals are an exemption from this policy.